vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-platform-monitoring.md

 ```

 The above resource is what ties the custom API endpoint to the Kubernetes
-Prometheus Adaptor.
-The adaptor runs as a sort-of translation layer between
+Prometheus Adapter.
+The adapter runs as a sort-of translation layer between
 Kubernetes API requests, and the Prometheus server.

 Therefore, if an application `sample-app` is deployed and configured with a HPA